eLearning and online training

 Our client’s request

-We needed to enhance the website’s UI/UX by choosing a brighter color scheme and make the site’s tests and learning materials more entertaining.
-We also needed to create a mobile version in order to attract more users.
-The mobile version of the website would ensure that ePermitTest works on any device.
-The aim of these changes would be to increase the average time users spend on the website and to attract more people to the platform.
+We enhanced the website’s UI/UX by choosing a brighter color scheme and made the site’s tests and learning materials more entertaining.
+We also created a mobile version in order to attract more users.
+The mobile version of the website ensures that ePermitTest works on any device.
+All of our changes were meant to increase the average time users spend on the website and to attract more people to the platform.

 Out of 320 million people living in the US in 2015, 218 million were licensed drivers.
 Since more than two-thirds of the total population drives, passing the permit test is more of a necessity than a privilege in the US, making ePermitTest an invaluable tool for many people.